lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. Not: Can a person outside of the voting process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
 3. Not: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)
 4. Not: Can the physical offices of staff be absolutely impenetrable to a physical breakin or loss of records due to causes such as fires.
+5. Not: Can hecklers and trolls be prevented from criticizing, slandering, and defaming, the election and election process when or where there is nothing legitimate to criticize?

 # Proposed Steps for Secure Online Voting